How to Grow Customer Loyalty in Retail?

 This way, Yves Rocher managed to succeed with two very distinct types of shoppers with widely different expectations.
 What is the takeaway?
 Digitization is obviously the future of retail; however, we are not there yet.
 Don’t abandon building loyalty offline; otherwise, you run the risk of losing a big chunk of your audience.

-The biggest challenges for retailers in building loyalty
+The biggest challenges for retailers in building customer loyalty

-The biggest roadblock on the way to building steady loyalty is the choice of the right technological tools.
-Lack of proper software infrastructure and development resources can effectively nip any loyalty project right in the bud.
+The biggest roadblock on the way to building steady customer loyalty in retail is the choice of the right technological tools.
+Lack of proper software infrastructure and development resources can effectively nip any retail loyalty project right in the bud.
 Luckily, there exist out-of-the-box promotional management solutions that can be integrated within several weeks and used successfully by digital teams.
 Voucherify (our product) is one such example.

 The last thing to bear in mind is the wide demographic that retailers need to appeal to.
 Different types of shoppers (for instance, pleasure and practical customers) will have widely different expectations regarding what the loyalty program should offer.
 This is why the biggest retailers usually introduce high-scale programs ready to cater to different customer needs – by, for instance, offering both digital and physical loyalty cards.